react-dnd/react-dnd/packages/documentation/markdown/docs/05 Hooks-Based API/useDrag.md

 ### Return Value

-useDrag returns an object of collected properties from the collect function.
+useDrag returns an array:

+0. An object containing collected properties from the collect function.
 If this is not set, an empty object is returned.
+1. The React ref to use.
+This is automatically created if no `ref` field is passed into the specification object.

 ### Specification Object Members